Developing a safety management plan

 For some hazards in your business, this may be as simple as writing down what you are already doing to control a risk.
 For other hazards you may need to do some research or seek advice on the best course of action.

 Step 4.
-Nominate someone or a group of people as the risk owner
+Nominate someone or a group of people responsible for taking the action

 Decide who is the person or people responsible for taking the actions to eliminate or reduce the risk.
 You can specifically name someone, put down a role (e.g. operator), or a group of people (e.g. drivers).